gbadamosi107/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/6yP8gP7.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this example, the Agent Jane changed the priority to Emergency since it is affecting critical business functions.
-She also assinged it to the Systems Administrator department, who handles mobile banking outages.
+In this example, Jane changed the priority to Emergency since it is affecting critical business functions.
+She also assigned it to the Systems Administrator department, who handles mobile banking outages.
 She posted a response informing that she and the Systems Administrator are working to resolve the issue speedily.
 </p>
 <br />